EqualExperts/data-studio-exercise-python-sql/README.md

 Your task is to make the Posts and Tags content available in an SQLite3 database.
 [src/main.py](src/main.py) is provided as an entrypoint, and has an example of parsing the source data.
 [src/db.py](src/db.py) is empty, but the associated test demonstrates interaction with an SQLite3 database.
+You should ensure your code is correctly formatted and lints cleanly.

 You will aim to make it convenient for data scientists to execute analytics-style queries reliably over the Posts and Tags tables.
 You will be asked to demonstrate the solution, including:
 - how you met the data scientist needs
 - how you did (or would) ensure data quality
 - what would need to change for the solution scale to work with a 10TB dataset with new data arriving each day